Devils’ Brodeur Signs $40M Extension

 ``There is no question he is one of the elite goaltenders in the league,″ Lamoriello said. ``He is a very important player on the New Jersey Devils.″

-Brodeur posted a 16-4 record with a 1.67 goals-against average in the playoffs in 1995 when the Devils won their first cup, sweeping Detroit in the championship round.
+Brodeur was 16-4 with a 1.67 goals-against average in the playoffs in 1995 when the Devils won their first Cup, sweeping Detroit in the finals.

-Brodeur was 16-7 with a 1.61 goals in the playoffs in 2000, when New Jersey beat Dallas in six games to win their second title.
+Brodeur was 16-7 with a 1.61 GAA in the playoffs in 2000, when New Jersey beat Dallas in six games to win their second title.

 Colorado ended the Devils’ bid for a second straight title in June, winning in seven games.